Quielo/teaching/README.md

 And download Git.

-Next you would need to download a IDE for your code.
+Next you would need to download an IDE for your code.

 go to:
   https://code.visualstudio.com/download